puzrin/reflow_micro.discarded/doc/heater_assembly.md

 PCB should have additional reflective layer to stay cold.
 That's done with fat aluminum sticky tape (0.05-0.1mm).
 It also help to spread heat from screws.

-Cover PCB with aluminium tape under heater, with 1cm outer margin.
+Cover PCB with aluminum tape under heater, with 1cm outer margin.
 Then clean everything with IPA and mount assembled heater.
-Space between aluminium plate and PCB should be ~13mm.
+Space between aluminum plate and PCB should be ~13mm.
 Here is how it looks on standalone peace of PCB:

 ![](image/../images/heater_on_pcb.jpg)